-In a context where the viewer expects a natural number, like 1, 2, 10, or a billion, a number from a larger set, like pi, infinity, three quarters, or negative twelve is used.
+In a context where the viewer expects a natural number, like 1, 2, 10, or a billion to be used, a number from a larger set, like pi, infinity, three quarters, or negative twelve is used instead.
 It's funny because it makes no real-world sense.
 In formal mathematical jargon, this is a violation of the domain of discourse.

 Since it's dependent on what you're trying to count, having "zero" of something may or may not be a non-natural number gag.
 A zero dollar bill is unexpected, while a politician with zero fans is just sad.
 Similarly, a half-dollar bill is just fine, even if your country might not issue them, while a politician with half a fan is nonsense.